willingc/zero-to-jupyterhub-k8s/doc/source/extending-jupyterhub.rst

               tag: v0.1

-You can then `apply the change <#applying-configuration-changes>`_ to the config as usual.
+You can then `apply the change <#applying-configuration-changes>`_ to the config as described above.

 Extending your software stack with s2i
 --------------------------------------

-s2i, also known as `Source to Image <https://github.com/openshift/source-to-image>`_, lets you quickly convert a GitHub repository into a Docker image that we can use as a base for your JupyterHub instance.
+s2i, also known as `Source to Image
+<https://github.com/openshift/source-to-image>`_, lets you quickly convert a
+GitHub repository into a Docker image that we can use as a base for your JupyterHub instance.
 Anything inside the GitHub repository will exist in a user’s environment when they join your JupyterHub.
 If you include a ``requirements.txt`` file in the root level of your of the repository, s2i will ``pip install`` each of these packages into the Docker image to be built.
 Below we’ll cover how to use s2i to generate a Docker image and how to configure JupyterHub to build off of this image.

 .. note::

    For this section, you’ll need to install s2i and docker.

 1. **Download s2i.** This is easily done with homebrew on a mac.
 For linux and